 Floating Pool finally home: In Brooklyn

 Tomorrow will be the grand opening of the Floating Pool that was supposed to land in Hoboken.
+We should have done above-ground pools like Globo Surf.

 Here’s the press release: